 Home Theater lighting is an essential part of any home theater room!
 The correct lighting for your room will completely transform its look and feel.
 It should not be overlooked by any means.
 It’s ideal to plan out the lighting for your theater during the construction phase.
 However, different lighting can always be incorporated after initially building the room.
 It may be slightly more difficult, but don’t give up there!
 Who said crafting the perfect home theater room would be easy?

 In this article, we will discuss some of the different home theater lighting methods, the use of smart lighting controls and lights that integrate with Alexa, light color, and room color.
-All of these things are very important to the look and functionality of a home theater.
+All of these things are very important to the look and functionality of a home theater – by the way, we have more guides on home theaters as well.
 Not all of these are necessary, but more so based on your wants and needs for your room.
 So let’s get started!

 Types of Home Theater Lighting